ChunMinChang/blog/_posts/2017-09-09-master-fibonacci.md

 ```

 Its time-complexity is $$O(\log n)$$ by halving and halving.
-Moreover, there is no floating point operations in the implementation,
+Without the floating point operations,
-so the $$n$$ could be larger than using the _closed-form_ approach.
+the $$n$$ could be larger than using the _closed-form_ approach.

 To make it faster, you can use native array instead of ```std::vector```,
 but you need to manage the memory usage by yourself.